Descent098/simple-otp/README.md

 ***Generate pad***: Used to generate the one-time pad.
-Will take in an integer for the length of pad it needs to generate and return whatever type is most appropriate for the language (either a string or charArray).
+Will take in an integer for the length of pad it needs to generate and return whatever type is most appropriate for the language (either a string or char array).
 This is completed during step 3 of the theory section.

-***Encrypt***: Generates the ciphertext using the pad and text, then return it as whatever type is most appropriate for the language (either a string or charArray).
+***Encrypt***: Generates the ciphertext using the pad and text, then return it as whatever type is most appropriate for the language (either a string or char array).
 This is completed during step 4 of the theory section.

-***Decrypt***: Takes in the ciphertext and pad, generates the plaintext and return it as whatever type is most appropriate for the language (either a string or charArray).
+***Decrypt***: Takes in the ciphertext and pad, generates the plaintext and return it as whatever type is most appropriate for the language (either a string or char array).
 This is completed during step 5 of the theory section.

-***Save***: Takes in either a string or charArray based on which language it is, and a file path then serializes the string/charArray to the path provided.
+***Save***: Takes in either a string or char array based on which language it is, and a file path then serializes the string/char array to the path provided.

 ## Theory